-You may have seen the recent article by University of Kansas’s Dr. Joey Sprague in Inside Higher Ed surrounding the bias in student course evaluations.
-If so, then you probably nodded your head in recognition of this very same problem at your institution.
+With a new semester approaching, we’re reminiscing about an article by University of Kansas’s Dr. Joey Sprague that appeared in Inside Higher Ed in June 2016.
+Dr. Sprague’s study surrounds the bias in student course evaluations.
+It’s an age-old concern and you may just recognize this very same problem at your institution.

 Dr. Sprague emphasizes the need to “focus on the measures that apply a higher level of reliability” and “apply sound statistical analysis.”